marked42/learning-notes/http/http.md

 When a cache expires, client should send conditional requests to revalidate cache.
 There's also cache hit and miss concept related to cache revalidation as response to conditional requests.

 1. Revalidate hit - A request arrives at a cache, but not sure if cache is fresh, cache is confirmed by server to be fresh and resource is served with cache.
-A http reponse of status code **304(Not Modified)** will be sent back and cache freshness is updated.
+A http response of status code **304(Not Modified)** will be sent back and cache freshness is updated.
 1. Revalidate miss - A request arrives at a cache, but not sure if cache is fresh, cache is confirmed by server to be unfresh and resource is served by server.
-A http reponse of status code **200(Ok)** with full content of resource is sent back and cache is updated.
+A http response of status code **200(Ok)** with full content of resource is sent back and cache is updated.
 1. Resource deleted - A response of status code **404(Not Found)** is sent back and cache should be deleted.

 > The fraction of requests that are served from cache is called the cache hit rate (or cache hit ratio), or sometimes the document hit rate (or document hit ratio).